Aleksandr-biochem/de_novo_miniprotein_design/README.md

 ### 3.2 Interface design

-Setup and run design using the script, providing the desired docks set.
+Setup and run design using the `prepare_design.py` script, providing the desired docks set.
 If you have not conducted filtering, then it will be convinient to setup design directly at `3_interface_design_on_docks`.
-Otherwise you could create a neighboor `full_design` dir and setup design from there.
+Otherwise you may create a neighboor dir `full_design` to setup design from there.

 ```
 # optional